 Want to see more pictures?
 Click here

-Students in Chile often meet friends through their host families.
+Students in Chile often meet friends through host families.
 Other ways students have gotten involved are by joining gyms, taking dance or cooking classes, and attending events at the university.

 "[The program] provides a lot of flexibility of classes and activities while you're there, and the culture is quite different and fascinating."